aaron-loz/Whereabouts/README.md

 Firebase stores the data and allow to CRUD them from React.

 To start the app, you should have npm cli, expo, react-native, python, and flask installed.
+For the flask instruction, you should follow these [steps](https://github.com/aaron-loz/Whereabouts/blob/master/flask-server/README.txt).
 After installing tools, build the app using `npm install` and `npm start`, then scan QR code from the mobile app Expo.